RedHoodedWraith/Group6-Rocket-ENGR301-302/project_requirement/project-requirement.md

 The avionics package will communicate with mission control to report its current pre-launch, launch and in-flight status.
 The simulation software will be used to aid in designing the rocket and determining estimates for the rocket control parameters.
 In this case, the software model of the control code developed in the avionics package will be required for simulation.

-> **9.5.3 Product perspective** <br>
->
-> Define the system's relationship to other related products.
->
-> If the product is an element of a larger system, then relate the requirements of that larger system to the functionality of the product covered by the software requirements specification.
->
-> If the product is an element of a larger system, then identify the interfaces between the product covered by the software requirements specification and the larger system of which the product is an element.
->
-> A block diagram showing the major elements of the larger system, interconnections, and external interfaces can be helpful.
->
-> Describe how the software operates within the following constraints:
-a) System interfaces;
-b) User interfaces;
-c) Hardware interfaces;
-d) Software interfaces;
-e) Communications interfaces;
-f) Memory;
-g) Operations;
-h) Site adaptation requirements.

 #### 1.3.2 Product functions